-What’s the Hosts File?
+What’s the Linux Hosts File?

-Simply put, the hosts file is a plain text file that all operating systems use to translate hostnames into IP addresses.
-Whenever you type in a hostname, such as facebook.com, your system will look into the hosts file to get the IP address that it needs to connect to the appropriate server.
-However, if you open the hosts file, you’ll quickly notice that it doesn’t have the directory of the entire Internet in there.
-Instead, there might be just a couple lines and that’s it.
-Your system will always check the hosts file first, and anything that isn’t defined in the hosts file will be looked up on the DNS servers defined in your network settings (usually your ISP’s DNS servers).
+The hosts file is a plain text file that all operating systems use to translate hostnames (also known as web addresses or URLs) into IP addresses.
+When you type in a hostname, such as wikipedia.org, your system will look into the hosts file to get the IP address needed to connect to the appropriate server.

-But this means that you can use the hosts file to add to what the DNS servers can’t provide (such as aliases for locations on your local network, which is otherwise only possible if you have a DNS server set up within your local network) or override the IP addresses that your DNS servers would normally provide.
+This means that you can use the hosts file to add to what the DNS servers can’t provide (such as aliases for locations on your local network, which is otherwise only possible if you have a DNS server set up within your local network) or override the IP addresses that your DNS servers would normally provide.

-For example, if you ask for facebook.com, the DNS servers will return Facebook’s IP address to your computer.
-But if you wanted to block Facebook on that computer, you can add an entry in the hosts file that tells your computer that facebook.com points to some other IP address that’s different from Facebook’s actual IP address.
+For example, if you ask for wikipedia.org, the DNS servers will return Wikipedia’s IP address to your computer.
+But if you wanted to block Wikipedia on that computer, you can add an entry in the hosts file that tells your computer that wikipedia.org points to some other IP address that’s different from Wikipedia’s actual IP address.

 On Linux, you can find the hosts file under

-sudo nano /etc/hosts or
+sudo nano /etc/hosts

-In another example, if you have a computer on your home network (say with an IP address of 192.168.1.10) that has a simple website that does something useful for you, can can type the following in your hosts file:
+If you have a computer on your home network (say with an IP address of 192.168.1.10) that has a simple website that does something useful for you, you can type the following in your hosts file:

 http://homeserver, it’ll automatically redirect to 192.168.1.10.
 And that’s much easier than typing in the IP address every time.

-facebook.cominto the address bar.
+wikipedia.cominto the address bar.
 If you type

-http://facebook.cominto the address bar, it will follow the hosts file.
+http://wikipedia.cominto the address bar, it will follow the hosts file.